By Aly | First published April 19, 2020 | Last modified November 29, 2022

-People often ask about comparable or equivalent dosages of estradiol by different routes of administration.
-I put this page together to help facilitate answering these questions.
+Transfeminine people often ask about equivalent dosages of estradiol by different routes of administration.
+This page was put together to help facilitate answering these questions.

 The following is a table of estimated equivalent dosages of estradiol by different routes: